dthuesen/myscriptsnippetsbook/js-promises.md

   function(reason) { console.log('NOPE!: ' + reason) },
 );

-Promise.race([doAsync1, doAsync1]).then(                 // <--- the first resolved Promise wins the race,
-  function(value) { console.log('OK: ' + value) },       //      the next will be ignored.
+// This could be useful for e.g. accessing redundant stores Promise.race([doAsync1, doAsync1]).then(                 // <--- the first resolved Promise wins the race, function(value) { console.log('OK: ' + value) },       //      the next will be ignored.
   function(reason) { console.log('NOPE!: ' + reason) },
 );
 ```